tabarra/txAdmin/docs/events.md

 - `adminName`: Name of the admin that performed the action.

 ## txAdmin:events:whitelistPreApproval (v5.2)
-Called when manually adding some identifier to the whitelist pre-approvals, meaning that as soon as a player with this identifier connects to the server, they will be saved to the database as a whitelisted player (without triggering `txAdmin:events:whitelistPlayer`).
+Broadcasted when manually adding some identifier to the whitelist pre-approvals, meaning that as soon as a player with this identifier connects to the server, they will be saved to the database as a whitelisted player (without triggering `txAdmin:events:whitelistPlayer`).
-This event is not gonna be called when a whitelist request is approved, for that use `txAdmin:events:whitelistRequest`.
+This event is not gonna be broadcasted when a whitelist request is approved, for that use `txAdmin:events:whitelistRequest`.
 This can be done in the Whitelist Page, or using the `/whitelist <member>` Discord bot slash command.
 Event Data:
 - `action`: `added`/`removed`.